drbean/edit/tsailin/2019APBR_english_proofing.md

 reconfiguration of those practices by contract manufacturers undertaking business model transitions.
 We employ the Taiwanese
-Industrial Innovation Survey (TIS), a large-scale survey of the industries of Taiwan conducted by the Ministry of Science and Technology which is similar to the Community Innovation Survey (CIS) in Europe.
+Industrial Innovation Survey (TIS), a large-scale survey of the industries of Taiwan conducted by the Ministry of Science and Technology, which is similar to the Community Innovation Survey (CIS) in Europe.
 Collecting data, we collated responses in the second survey in 2004-2006 (TIS2) and the third survey in 2007-2010 (TIS3) (Wu 2009, 2013).
 After removing responses from